ngermeau/8bits-cpu/readme.md

-# Minimalistic And Naive 8 Bits CPU Simulator And Assembler
+# Naive 8 Bits CPU Simulator And Assembler

 For fun and to explain my 9 years old how a cpu basically work.